iyzhang/misogyny/README.md

 they blame these feelings on me.
 No one else has made them feel this way before, and because men are famously good at emotional self-regulation, *I* must be the problem.
-Indeed, one of the things that women are responsible for in our patriarchical society is [managing men's emotions](https://medium.com/fearless-she-wrote/i-am-not-responsible-for-the-anger-of-men-eabf35161886) [4].
+Indeed, one of the things that women are responsible for in our patriarchal society is [managing men's emotions](https://medium.com/fearless-she-wrote/i-am-not-responsible-for-the-anger-of-men-eabf35161886) [4].